 If everything is fine, you can see something like this.

-Our app is running on port 4000, and we have successfully connected to the mongodb database.
+Our app runs on port 4000, and we have successfully connected to the mongodb database.

 Go to the browser and hit this URL: http://localhost:4000/.